Definition, Etiology, PathogenesisTop

 Other causes of lymphadenopathy.
 Classical HL (especially NSHL) should be differentiated from primary mediastinal large B-cell lymphoma.

 1. First-line treatment: Chemotherapy (ABVD [doxorubicin, bleomycin, vinblastine, dacarbazine] or BEACOPPesc [bleomycin, etoposide, doxorubicin, cyclophosphamide, vincristine, procarbazine, prednisone]), usually in combination with radiotherapy of residual lesions or of the primarily involved field.

-2. Progression or relapse: In most cases, salvage chemotherapy regimens are used and followed by high-dose chemotherapy and autologous hematopoietic stem cell transplantation (HSCT) +/- radiotherapy.
-In patients not eligible for HSCT or those with late relapses (after 12 months), combination treatment (chemotherapy + radiotherapy) should be considered.
+2. Progression or relapse: In most cases salvage chemotherapy regimens are used and followed by high-dose chemotherapy and autologous hematopoietic stem cell transplantation (HSCT) with or without radiotherapy.
+In patients not eligible for HSCT or those with late relapses (after 12 months), combination treatment (chemotherapy with radiotherapy) should be considered.
 In patients not eligible for intensive chemotherapy, consider palliative chemotherapy and/or radiotherapy, and after ≥2 lines of chemotherapy, consider brentuximab vedotin.
-Options in case of relapse after autologous HSCT include allogeneic HSCT, clinical trials, brentuximab vedotin, and palliative treatment.
+Options in case of relapse after autologous HSCT include allogeneic HSCT, clinical trials, brentuximab vedotin, checkpoint (PD-1) inhibitors (nivolumab, pembrolizumab), and palliative treatment.